Chapter in this post:

-Just like with the "Manual for power users"by Kai Surendorf, I also see the target group of experienced users in the book" macOS - The comprehensive advice "by Jürgen Wolf - although the book by Kai Surendorf is much more for specialists and administrators.
+Just like the "Manual for power users" by Kai Surendorf, I also see the target group for the book "macOS - The Comprehensive Guide" by Jürgen Wolf as more experienced users - whereby Kai Surendorf's book is much more for specialists and administrators.

-Ultimately, it can be used very well as a second book to supplement an easy-to-digest beginner's book with a reference work that goes into depth.
-The amount of information is very good, but I would rather read a book like "macOS Catalina - The standard work on Apple's operating system" choose.
+Ultimately, you can use it very well as a second book in order to have an in-depth reference work in addition to an easily digestible beginner's book.
+It's very good in terms of the amount of information, but I would rather recommend a book like "macOS Catalina - The standard work on Apple's operating system" choose.

 You can find them here 2018 edition on Amazon.
 Alternatively also via this product box: